modestimpala/OdinOnDemand/README.md

 ### What's new in 1.2

 - **Valheim 1.0 support** - updated for the latest version of the game.
 The **OdinOnDemand** build-menu group (category) is back, rebuilt on 1.0's new usage-tag system.
 - **VLC-powered streaming** - video and audio streams are decoded by a packaged **LibVLC 3.0.23** runtime and rendered into screens and audio sources.
-Quality is no longer limited to YouTube's old combined "muxed" formats, and nothing is downloaded, remuxed, or written to disk.
+Quality is no longer limited to YouTube's old combined "muxed" formats.
+VLC streams media without full-file downloads or remuxing.
 Tested working on Proton too!
+- **Twitch and Kick Playback!** - Full Streamlink support, allowing HLS playback from sites like Twitch and Kick in-game.
 - **Max Quality setting** - pick 360p through 2160p (1080p default) from the cog menu.
 Affects performance.
 - **External JS status** - modern yt-dlp needs a JavaScript runtime to unlock full YouTube formats.
 The cog menu now tells you whether one was found and links the setup guide if not.
 This is really important for YouTube playback, so please check it if you have issues.